Predictive Inorganic Synthesis based on Machine Learning using Small Data sets: a case study of size-controlled Cu

 \section{Abstract}

 Copper nanoparticles (Cu NPs) have a broad applicability, yet their synthesis is sensitive to subtle changes in reaction parameters.
 This sensitivity, combined with the time- and resource-intensive nature of experimental optimization, poses a major challenge in achieving reproducible and size-controlled synthesis.
 While Machine Learning (ML) shows promise in materials research, its application is often limited by scarcity of large high-quality experimental data sets.
 This study explores ML to predict the size of Cu NPs from microwave-assisted polyol synthesis using a small data set of 25 in-house performed syntheses.
 Latin Hypercube Sampling is used to efficiently cover the parameter space while creating the experimental data set.
-Ensemble regression models, built with the AMADEUS framework,\cite{AMADEUS2020,vanpoucke:JournalApplPhys2020} successfully predict particle sizes with high accuracy ($R^2 = 0.74$), outperforming classical statistical approaches ($R^2 = 0.60$).
-Overall, this study highlights that, for lab-scale synthesis optimization, high-quality small datasets combined with classical, interpretable ML models outperform traditional statistical methods and are fully sufficient for quantitative synthesis prediction.
-This approach provides a sustainable and experimentally realistic pathway toward data-driven inorganic synthesis design.
+Ensemble regression models successfully predict particle sizes with high accuracy ($R^2 = 0.74$), outperforming classical statistical approaches ($R^2 = 0.60$).
+Additionally, classification models using both random forests and Large Language Models (LLMs) are evaluated to distinguish between large and small particles.
+While random forests show moderate performance, LLMs offer no significant advantages under data-scarce conditions.
+Overall, this study demonstrates that carefully curated small data sets, paired with robust classical ML, can effectively predict the synthesis of Cu NPs and highlights that for lab-scale studies, complex models like LLMs may offer limited benefit over simpler techniques.

 \keywords{machine learning, microwave-assisted polyol synthesis, small data sets, copper nanoparticles}